EnlightenedAI-Lab/EnlightenedAI-Lab/DIAGRAMS.md

-> 📚 For a visual overview, see the [Diagram Thumbnail Gallery](diagrams/GALLERY.md).
+> 📚 For a visual overview, see the [Diagram Thumbnail Gallery](./GALLERY.md).

 # Diagram Gallery

-This page is a quick visual index of the main conceptual diagrams used in the Reflective Alignment Architecture (RAA) and Reflective Duality Layer (RDL).
+This page is a clean visual index of all conceptual diagrams used in the Reflective Alignment Architecture (RAA) and Reflective Duality Layer (RDL).
-Each link opens a small page that shows the diagram with its caption.
+Each link opens a dedicated diagram page with caption and explanation.

 ---